jgordon/axioms/axioms/14 Space.md

 By defining frameworks only in terms of scales, or partial orderings, rather than assuming numeric scales, we characterize the concepts in a more general way.
 We can, for example, talk about one person being "above" another in an org chart.
+Standard coordinate systems are then specializations of frameworks thus characterized.

 We first need the notion of "independent" scales.

 Two scales are independent if their components overlap and if you can't predict the relation between two elements on one scale from their relation on the other.
 That is, for some pairs of elements the order is preserved when we go from one scale to the other, and for other pairs the order is reversed.

 ```
 (forall (s1 s2)